-Form of Notes: The Notes will be in dematerialised form.
-The Notes will be represented by a book-entry in the records of the clearing system operated by the National Bank of Belgium (the "NBB") or any successor thereto (the "Securities Settlement System").
+Form of Notes:

+operated by the National Bank of Belgium (the "NBB") or any successor thereto (the "Securities Settlement System").
 Clearing Systems: The Notes will be cleared through the Securities Settlement System.

-Initial Delivery of Notes: The Notes will be credited to the accounts held with the Securities Settlement System by Euroclear, Clearstream, Frankfurt, Monte Titoli, SIX SIS, Interbolsa, Euroclear France and LuxCSD or other Securities Settlement System participants and their participants.
-Currencies: Subject to compliance with all relevant laws, regulations and directives, the Notes may be issued in Euro, U.S. dollars, Japanese yen, Swiss francs, Sterling and in any other currency the Euro foreign exchange reference rate of which is published by the European Central Bank agreed between UCB and the relevant Dealers.
+The Notes will be credited to the accounts held with the Securities Settlement System by Euroclear, Clearstream, Frankfurt, Euronext Securities Milan, SIX SIS, Euronext Securties Porto, Euroclear France and LuxCSD or other Securities Settlement System participants and their participants.

+Subject to compliance with all relevant laws, regulations and directives, the Notes may be issued in Euro, U.S. dollars, Japanese yen, Swiss francs, Sterling and in any other currency the Euro foreign exchange reference rate of which is published by the European Central Bank agreed between UCB and the relevant Dealers.
 The currency of the Notes will be fixed in part A, paragraph 3 of the relevant Final Terms.
 The Terms and Conditions of the Notes do not provide for a change of currency.

-Maturities: Subject to compliance with all relevant laws, regulations and directives, each Note will have a maturity as specified in the relevant Final terms, provided that no Notes will be issued with a maturity of less than than one month.
+Subject to compliance with all relevant laws, regulations and directives, each Note will have a maturity as specified in the relevant Final terms, provided that no Notes will be issued with a maturity of less than than one month.
 Pursuant to Article 7:62 of the Belgian Companies and Associations Code, the maturity of the Notes may be perpetual.

-Specified Denomination: The Notes will be in such denominations as may be specified in the relevant Final Terms save that in the case of any Notes, the minimum Specified Denomination shall be EUR 100,000 (or its equivalent in other currencies).
-Fixed Rate Notes: Fixed interest will be payable in arrear on the date or dates in each year specified in the relevant Final Terms and will be calculated on the basis of such Day Count Fraction specified in the relevant Final Terms.
-Floating Rate Notes: Floating Rate Notes will bear interest determined separately for parately for each Series as follows:
+The Notes will be in such denominations as may be specified in the relevant Final Terms save that in the case of any Notes, the minimum Specified Denomination shall be EUR 100,000 (or its equivalent in other currencies).

+Fixed interest will be payable in arrear on the date or dates in each year specified in the relevant Final Terms and will be calculated on the basis of such Day Count Fraction specified in the relevant Final Terms.

+Floating Rate Notes will bear interest determined separately for each Series as follows:

-- on the same basis as the floating rate under a notional interest rate swap transaction in the relevant Specified Currency governed by an agreement incorporating the 2006 ISDA Definitions, as published by the International Swaps and Derivatives Association, Inc. or - (ii) by reference to LIBOR, EURIBOR or any other reference rate appearing on the relevant screen page, as set out in the Final Terms, as adjusted for any applicable margin.
+- on the same basis as the floating rate under a notional interest rate swap transaction in the relevant Specified Currency governed by an agreement incorporating the 2006 ISDA Definitions, as published by the International Swaps and Derivatives Association, Inc. or - (ii) by reference to EURIBOR or any other reference rate appearing on the relevant screen page, as set out in the Final Terms, as adjusted for any applicable margin.

 Interest periods will be specified in the relevant Final Terms.
 Floating Rate Notes may only be issued if the relevant Final Terms specify the "X-only Issuance" as "Applicable".